Matthaios Kofidis

 Matthaios Kofidis (Ματθαίος Κωφίδης, 22 March 1855 – 1921) was an Ottoman Greek businessman, historian and a politician, who was a member of the Ottoman Parliament.
 He was elected in three successive periods from 1908 to 1918.
-In 1921 he was among the notables of the Greek community of the Pontus region who were hanged by the Turkish nationalists of Mustafa Kemal.
+In 1921 he was among the notables of the Greek community of the Pontus region who were hanged by the Turkish nationalists of Mustafa Kemal during the Pontic Greek genocide.

 Early life and political career

 Kofidis was born to a Greek family in the Çorum Province, today in modern Turkey.
 He moved to Trebizond, northeastern Turkey, where he became a member of the local tobacco monopoly.

 Kofidis was elected as a member of the Ottoman parliament for the Trebizond Vilayet in three successive election periods: 1908–1912, 1912–1914, and 1914–1918.
 Initially, he participated in the Young Turk movement.
 Kofidis, along with a number of Christian Orthodox citizens of the Ottoman Empire, hoped that this movement would favor the various local ethnoreligious groups.
 However, they soon realized that the ultimate goal of the Young Turks was the imposition of various policies of ethnic cleansing and genocide, which they launched during the following years.
 The most effective of these were the Greek genocide, Armenian genocide and Assyrian genocide where the Christian population of Anatolia was almost exterminated.

 Kofidis represented a district that was severely affected by the ethnic cleansing policies.
 He became one of the Greek representatives in the Ottoman parliament who vigorously protested and demanded strict measures to stop the ongoing genocide.
 Under these circumstances, Kofidis tried to handle the situation carefully and negotiated with the Ottoman authorities whenever possible.

 In 1917 Kofidis replaced for a short period the Orthodox bishop of Trebizond, Chrysanthus, in his non-religious duties.
 In 1920, he refused to lead an armed guerrilla struggle in Pontus, in fear that this would cause the destruction of Trebizond by the Turkish national movement.